Akash-Sharma-1/Akash-Sharma-1/README.md

 - 👯 I’m looking to collaborate on some great research projects based in ML, DL and software engineering.

 **About me**
-- 💼 I’m currently pursuing my undergraduate studies in Computer Science.
+- 💼 I’m pursuing my undergraduate studies in Computer Science.
 - 🤔 My interests spans across Deep Learning, Machine Learning, Application Development, Semantic Web for now and I'm in pursuit of exploring more domains.
 - 💬 Ask me about anything, happy to help !
 - 📫 Reach me via twitter, telegram, mail ...